Allegheny-Computer-Science-102-F2018/cs102_participation/part1_starter/README.txt

-# cs102-F2018-participation-01-starter
+# cs102-F2018-participation-starters

 Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the starter files for Practical 8 in Computer Science 102.

-Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the starter files for Practical 8 in Computer Science 102.

 ## Introduction
-This participation concerns the missed problems of the exam.
-You are to supply a detailed discussion of the concepts which were missed on the exam to receive half of their points back (given the quality of the explanations.)
-See participation sheet for details.
+This repository contains all participation activities for the course.
+See participation sheets (if available) for details.